ngregorich/term19/README.md

 - I want a clean UI and UX
     - Throw in some error messages
 - I want my terminal to be reliable and performant
-- I want my terminal to be cross platform (untested)
+- I want my terminal to be cross platform

 And: *As a developer*...